ShahriarRefat0/redme-test/readme.md

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
 **Answer:**
-_preventDefault()-_
+-_preventDefault()_
   - It stops default behavior
   - Does not stop Event Bubbling
   - Example: If click on `<a href="">`, it's normally navigate to another page.
 By using `preventDefault()`
 navigation will stops but event bubbling will not stop.

-_stopPropagation()-_
+-_stopPropagation()_
   - It stops Event Bubbling
   - Does not stop default behavior
   - Example: If click a button inside a `<div>`, click event will normally bubble up and also
 trigger the `<div>` click event listener.
 By Using e.stopPropagation() on the button click will
 stop the event form reaching the `<div>`.